piyushlakheda/Youtube-Scraper/README.md

 - Start the backend (with Docker or locally) so the API is available at `http://localhost:8000`.
 - Start the dashboard with `npm start` in the `dashboard/` directory.
 - The dashboard will communicate with the backend via REST API, with CORS enabled.

+## Backend Optimization Suggestions

+- **Distributed Locking:** Use Redis with the Redlock algorithm to ensure only one instance fetches from the YouTube API at a time in a multi-instance deployment.
+- **Rate Limiting:** Implement rate limiting on API endpoints to prevent abuse and accidental quota exhaustion.
+- **API Key Rotation:** Track quota usage for each YouTube API key and rotate keys automatically when limits are reached.
+- **Caching:** Use Redis or another in-memory cache for frequently accessed video/search results to reduce database load.
+- **Asynchronous Task Queue:** Offload heavy or periodic tasks to a distributed task queue (e.g., Celery with Redis/RabbitMQ) for robust background processing.
+- **Database Indexing:** Regularly review and optimize database indexes for search and retrieval patterns.

 ## API Usage